meganesu/personal-site-v2/src/blog/2010s-decade-review.md

 * Graduated from college!
 Spent a summer bouncing back between LA and the Bay, slowly moving out.

 // Notes

-### 2010

-- Graduated from high school, leaving the nest
-- I'd gotten into USC as a computer engineering major.
-I had friends from high school that teased me about picking a major in a field that I knew next to nothing about.
-One of my close friends actually wrote in my yearbook that he'd help me figure out how to turn on my computer.
-But I knew I was good at learning things - I'd taught myself AP Chemistry and gotten a 5 on the AP test - how much harder could it be to learn computer science?
-- Fall semester: Started at USC as a CS major.
-First CS class: Redekopp's 499.
-First time I was not good at something, struggling to learn.
-(Also struggled to stay awake during class - being an 18-year-old living without parent supervision for the first time meant many late nights staying up watching Chuck or A Very Potter Musical.)
-But also had people from high school who had teased me about not being able to do CS, and I felt like I needed to prove them wrong.
-- It was also the class where I met people who would end up being some of my best friends from college.
-But a large number of them had all been programming since they were younger, and they weren't always empathetic when I struggled with what they deemed "easy" concepts.
-Monroe was a godsend, and spent hours helping me figure out the first few assignments.
-- I had to learn how to go to office hours and ask for help.
-I was nervous about it because it meant admitting that I didn't understand what was going on, and I felt embarrassed about that.
-I'd always been able to figure things out on my own before.

-Other notable things that happened:

-- Saw Obama speak at USC for Jerry Brown's reelection.
-- Became a football person (fight on!)

-2011

-- Moved into the CS Haus.
-- Summer internship at NERSC.
-Did my own thing.
-Mostly taught another intern how to program.

 2012